 I’m Terry C. Misfeldt and I’m always getting ideas for stories.
 When I try to develop them, some become novel length while others end up as shorter essays or blogs.
+Lately I have been considering publishing a book of short stories which, I must admit, means I do not have the energy to expand them into full-length novels.
+I’m thinking of calling it “Shorts.”

 First and foremost, though, I’m a writer.
 My mother was a kindergarten teacher who taught me to read and write, first printing and then cursive.
 She inspired my love of reading that continues today.
 I keep track of what I read on Good Reads.
 I learned to type on a manual typewriter and was fortunate to take a Smith-Corona portable to college.
 Eventually, I graduated to an IBM Selectric machine and my writing speed improved.
 Then along came computers and life as a writer was enriched beyond measure.
 Now my typing keeps up with my thought process more readily.